-How the Gut Microbiome Shapes Menopause Symptoms (The Estrobolome)
+How the Gut Microbiome Shapes Menopause Symptoms and Why the Estrobolome Matters

 Menopause is often described as a hormonal event.